John Terry (gridiron football): Chicago Bears

 On July 9, 1993, he signed with the Chicago Bears.
 He was cut on August 23.

-Toronto Argonauts (CFL)
+Toronto Argonauts

 In 1994, he signed with the Toronto Argonauts.
 After being released and re-signed on different occasions, he was traded to the Saskatchewan Roughriders in exchange for center Mike Kiselak on April 4, 1996.

-Saskatchewan Roughriders (CFL)
+Saskatchewan Roughriders

 Terry played left tackle with the Saskatchewan Roughriders and was named to the CFL All-Star team in 1997 and 1998, even though he missed five games with an injured knee (the Roughriders lost all five).

 Personal life

 His cousin Ben Coates was an All-Pro in the NFL with the New England Patriots.